-7750 SR-Series routers have traffic management and queuing hardware dedicated to protecting the control plane.
-CPM filters are supported on the following platforms: 7750 SR-7/SR-12/SR-c12.
-CPM queueing is supported on the following platforms: 7750 SR-7/SR-12 and 7750 SR-c12 (not 7750 SR-1).
-These filters can be used to drop or accept packets, as well as allocate dedicated hardware shaping queues for traffic directed to the control processors.
+Alcatel-Lucent routers have traffic management and queuing hardware dedicated to protecting the control plane.

+CPM/CFM filters are supported on the following platforms: 7950 XRS, 7750 SR-7/SR-12/SR-c12, and 7710 SR-c4/SR-c12.
+The filters can be used to drop or accept packets, as well as allocate dedicated hardware shaping (CPM) queues for traffic directed to the control processors.

 Users can allocate dedicated CPM hardware queues for certain traffic designated to the CPUs and can set the corresponding rate-limit for the queues.
+CPM queueing is supported on the following platforms: 7950 XRS, 7750 SR-7/SR-12, and 7750 SR-c12 (not 7750 SR-1).